RobPavey/wikitree-sourcer/docs/readme.md

 More info on the extension is on the WikiTree Free Space Page here: https://www.wikitree.com/wiki/Space:WikiTree_Sourcer

-The top level folder is can be named whetever you like but wikitree-sourcer is the convention.
+The top level folder can be named whatever you like, but wikitree-sourcer is the convention.
 This folder includes the unit tests and other files that are not part of the shipping extension.